-Unfortunately I have firsthand experience of a motorbike being stolen.
+Unfortunately, I have firsthand experience of a motorbike being stolen.
 Nothing really compares to the feeling of going outside to hop on your bike, and it not being there.
-The gut wrenching response as you stand there, in silence, realising its gone.
-Then there is the frantic search for it, while you try and convince yourself you must have.. left it somewhere else?!
+The gut-wrenching response as you stand there, in silence, realising its gone.
+Then there is the frantic search for it.
+While you try and convince yourself you must have.. left it somewhere else?!

 How and why did this happen?
 Perhaps it’s where you live, or the lack of security on your bike?

 I lived on the outskirts of Leeds, and in my 18 months there two bikes were stolen.
 Heartbreaking stuff.
-I think first time it happened because I was extremely naive, and did not protect my bike enough.
+I think the first time it happened because I was extremely naive, and did not protect my bike enough.
 Second time, I realised that if a thief wants something, they will put some serious effort into getting it.

-After talking to the police and them seeing the extent the thieves went to take my bike, they simply said “if they want it, they’ll have it”.
+After talking to the police and them seeing the extent the thieves went to take my bike.
+They simply said: “if they want it, they’ll have it”.

 I have now moved house, purely based on a Fort Knox garage.
 I have secured the garage with extra locks on the doors and 2 Oxford ground anchor forces.
-So feeling much better, however I still run outside a nervous wreck if I hear any noises in the night!
+So feeling much better, however, I still run outside a nervous wreck if I hear any noises in the night!

 So all in all, I have learnt to trust the Oxford Locks, they really do a great job.
 Clinging to the bike no matter what.
-If you are interested in Oxford check them out the Oxford Shop.
+If you are interested in Oxford to check them out the Oxford Shop.

-Bennetts sorted me out and made the whole thing a little less stressful, they are a company I would recommend from experience.
-If you are interested in a few tips to stop your motorcycle being stolen, read our upcoming blog on We Buy Any Bike.
+Bennetts sorted me out and made the whole thing a little less stressful.
+They are a company I would recommend from experience.
+Interested in a few tips to stop your motorcycle being stolen?
+Read our upcoming blog on We Buy Any Bike.

-If you have your own story about a stolen motorbike, and are happy to share the details please get in touch.
+If you have your own story about a stolen motorbike.
+And are happy to share the details please get in touch.
 Let’s share information, together we can beat thieves.